-A company liable to the 19% rate of corporation tax makes a £100,000 investment in assets that qualify for capital allowances.
+A company liable to the 25% main rate of corporation tax makes a £100,000 investment in assets that qualify for capital allowances.

-So, every £1 of spend on equipment qualifying for capital allowances is worth a tax saving of 19p at the 19% corporation tax rate applying until April 2023.
-Or 25p at the 25% rate coming into force after April 2023.
-For income tax payers, the savings are typically higher because the basic rate of income tax is 20%, the higher rate is 40% and the additional rate is 45% (and the marginal rate can be as much as 60% for a slice of some taxpayers’ income because the basic tax free personal allowance is gradually removed by £1 for every £2 of income over £100,000).
+For income taxpayers, the savings are typically higher because while the basic rate of income tax is 20%, the higher rate is 40%, the additional rate is 45% and the marginal rate can be as much as 60% for a slice of some taxpayers’ income because the basic tax-free personal allowance is gradually removed by £1 for every £2 of income over £100,000.

 Capital allowances rates explained

-However, in practice the calculation is usually more complicated because there are different types of capital allowances with multiple amounts and rates of tax relief available.
-So, the timing of receiving tax relief can vary.
+However, in practice the calculation is usually much more complicated because there are different types of capital allowances for different assets or dates of spend, with multiple amounts and rates of tax relief available.
+So, the amount and timing of receiving tax relief can vary.

-The two most commonly claimed forms of capital allowances are “plant & machinery allowances” (PMAs) and “structures & buildings allowances” (SBAs).
+The two most often claimed forms of capital allowances are plant and machinery allowances (PMAs) and structures and buildings allowances (SBAs).

 The most commonly claimed type of capital allowances is called plant and machinery allowances.

-However, for qualifying spend up to a £1 million ceiling in each year, immediate relief is often available in full by claiming a 100% “annual investment allowance”.
+- For qualifying spend up to a £1m ceiling in each year, immediate relief is often also available in full by claiming a 100% ‘annual investment allowance’.

-Plant and machinery allowances are available for spend on machinery and business equipment (called “plant” in legal jargon).
-This includes obvious business apparatus and equipment as well as many normal “fixtures” in commercial properties, such as carpets, fittings and furnishings, sanitary appliances, electrical power and lighting, hot and cold water, heating, ventilation, air conditioning and fire alarms.
+Plant and machinery allowances are available for spend on machinery and business equipment (called ‘plant’ in legal jargon).
+This includes obvious business machinery, apparatus and equipment as well as many normal ‘fixtures’ in commercial properties, such as fittings and furnishings, sanitary appliances, electrical power and lighting, hot and cold water, heating, ventilation, air conditioning and fire alarms.

-To make the most of a capital allowances claim, the devil is in the detail.
-It is not just the obvious cost to buy an asset that qualifies but it is also often possible to include other costs that relate to providing or installing the asset, such as building project overheads or associated professional fees.
+To make the most of a capital allowance claim, the ‘devil is in the detail’.
+It is not just the obvious cost to buy an asset that qualifies, but it is also often possible to include other costs that relate to providing or installing the asset, such as building project overheads or associated professional fees.

-Capital allowances are not available for “revenue” spend.
-Revenue expenditure for tax purposes means buying an asset with the intention of selling it (that is, trading property), or repairing and maintaining subsidiary parts of an asset on a like-for-like or nearest modern equivalent basis.
+Capital allowances are not available for ‘revenue’ spend.
+Revenue expenditure for tax purposes means buying an asset with the intention of selling it (that is, property which is trading stock), or repairing and maintaining subsidiary parts of an asset on a like-for-like or nearest modern equivalent basis.